Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 NOTE: The snippet above assumes that the created entity data model is named `MySample`.
 The references should match the actual names used in the project.

 ## Persistence

-The most popular persistence used with SQL Server transport is [NHibernate persistence](/nservicebus/nhibernate/).
-That combination allows for sharing database connections and optimizing transactions handling to avoid escalating to DTC.
+When the SQL Server transport is used in combination [NHibernate persistence](/nservicebus/nhibernate/) it allows for sharing database connections and optimizing transactions handling to avoid escalating to DTC.
 However, SQL Server Transport can be used with any other available persistence implementation.

 ## Transactions

-SQL Server transport supports all [transaction handling modes](/nservicebus/messaging/transactions.md) supported by NServiceBus, i.e. Transaction scope, Receive only, Sends atomic with Receive and No transactions.
+SQL Server transport supports all [transaction handling modes](/nservicebus/messaging/transactions.md), i.e. Transaction scope, Receive only, Sends atomic with Receive and No transactions.

 Refer to [Transport Transactions](/nservicebus/messaging/transactions.md) for detailed explanation of the supported transaction handling modes and available configuration options.

 ## Callbacks

 The settings mentioned below are available in version 2.x of the SQL Server transport.
 In version 3.x using callbacks requires the new `NServiceBus.Callbacks` NuGet package.
 Refer to [callbacks](/nservicebus/messaging/handling-responses-on-the-client-side.md) for more details.

 ### Disable callbacks